 - Every Ghanaian Living Everywhere (EGLE Party)

 - Great Consolidated Popular Party (GCPP)

 - Ghana National Party (GNP)

 - Independent People’s Party (IPP)

-- National Democratic Congress (NDC) – ruling party
+- National Democratic Congress (NDC) – the ruling party

 - National Democratic Party (NDP)

 - New Patriotic Party (NPP) – ‘Danquah/Busia’ tradition